Wingless/rpi-ads1110/README.md

-Script to read from TI's ADS1110 ADC
+Script to read from TI's ADS1110 ADC on the Raspberry Pi

 To install add to your PYTHONPATH variable: